-- The QB is allowed to run for a pass beyond the line of scrimmage after a pitch or hand off. - If the QB who received the center exchange, hands off/laterals to another player and (in the game official's opinion) attempts to double pass, the non-QB player now attempting to throw the ball will be viewed as the new QB. - Immediate QB sneaks in the A gap are not allowed even with a blitzing defender.
+- The QB is allowed to run for a pass beyond the line of scrimmage after a pitch or hand off. - If the QB who received the center exchange, hands off/laterals to another player and (in the game official's opinion) attempts to double pass, the non-QB player now attempting to throw the ball will be viewed as the new QB, thus he is limited to the QB running rules. - Immediate QB sneaks in the A gap are not allowed even with a blitzing defender.